 One-piece covers are the definition of quick and easy.
 You can get them on in minutes, and they offer a clean, uniform look.
 Simple.

-Multi-piece sets, on the other hand, tend to give a much more tailored, almost re-upholstered, finish.
+Multi-piece sets, on the other hand, tend to give a much more custom, almost re-upholstered, finish.
 Because the cushion covers are separate, they stay tucked in much better and look less like a temporary fix.
-The real win, though?
+The best part, though?
 Being able to whip off and wash just one cushion cover after a spill, rather than having to wrestle with the entire thing.
-It's a game-changer.
+It makes a big difference.

 Getting That Perfect, Professional Fit